 Source: Share of Ad Spend by Day, Cyber 5 2021, Skai

 According to reports, Americans spent a record $10.8 billion online on 2020 Cyber Monday, up 15% from the previous year, making it the largest online shopping day in U.S. history.
 That eclipsed the $9B reported on Black Friday four days earlier.

 And yet, many are saying Cyber Monday 2020 was a disappointment, but with the caveat that they still expected strong growth for the overall holiday season.
 The underlying reason for this seeming contradiction goes back to that origin story.
 Cyber Monday exists because people go “back to work,” physically.
 In the absence of that behavior, consumers seem to have been much less beholden to the calendar.

-The clearest evidence for this across Skai accounts is by looking at year-over-year advertiser sales for Ecommerce Channel Advertising.
+The most apparent evidence for this across Skai accounts is by looking at year-over-year advertiser sales for e-commerce channel advertising.

 In all, the average daily sales for the pre-Thanksgiving period was up 70% over 2019, while that of the Cyber 5 was down 5%, netting out at an increase of 41% for the entire 30-day stretch.
 Cyber Monday, in particular, was down 21%, but this analysis may not include latent sales data, so that number may improve with subsequent analysis.
-The core trend remained, however, and other sources have cited similar “pull-through” behavior, where shopping ramped up before the holiday weekend itself.
+However, The core trend remained, and other sources have cited similar “pull-through” behavior, where shopping ramped up before the holiday weekend.